K-Sato1995/gatsbyBlog/content/posts/My-Journey-of-Go-②-(Loops,-Conditions)/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Go
   - Tutorial
-description:  In this post, I will write about how looping and conditional statements work in Go.
+description: " In this post, I will write about how looping and conditional statements work in Go.
 For is Go's only looping construct.
 Basic for loop consists of three parts that are listed below.
-The loop terminates the iteration once the condition evaluates to false`.
+The loop terminates the iteration once the condition evaluates to false`."
 ---
 # Overview
  In this post, I will write about how looping and conditional statements work in Go.